 Generally the parents with high per se may not transmit their superiority in their progenies.
 Hence it is essential to assess the compatibility of parents to express their own high performance to the hybrids involving them.
-Crosses were found significant for all traits except head diameter (cm) and hull content (%).
+Crosses were found to be significant for all traits except head diameter (cm) and hull content (%).
 The significance of variance due to parents Vs crosses indicated the presence of heterosis in hybrids for all characters except days to maturity.
 Similar findings were also reported by Halaswamy et al., (2004) and Ravi Rana et al., (2004).

-The magnitude of specific combining ability variances was larger than general combining ability variances for the all characters except days to 50% flowering, plant height, seed filling (%) and hull content (%).
-The ratio of (δ2GCA/δ2SCA) was less than unity for almost all characters except days to 50% flowering, hull content and plant height (non-additive gene action) indicating predominance of non- additive gene action which is in agreement with the results of Radhika et al., (2001).
+The magnitude of specific combining ability variances was larger than general combining ability variances for all the characters except days to 50% flowering, plant height, seed filling (%) and hull content (%).
+The ratio of (δ2GCA/δ2SCA) was less than unity for almost all characters except days to 50% flowering, hull content and plant height indicating predominance of non- additive gene action which is in agreement with the results of Radhika et al., (2001).

-The parents were classified as good, average and poor combiner based on estimates of general combining ability effects.
+The parents were classified as good, average and poor combiners based on the estimates of general combining ability effects.
 Summarized account of GCA effects of parents for different characters is presented in table 2 and table 3.
-None of the parental line was found good combiner for all the studied traits.
-General combining ability effects helps to pin point the good parent.
-Perusal of GCA effects of ten parents (4 CMS lines and 6 testers) for 10 characters reveals that the CMS-249A was found to be good general combiner for head diameter (0.684) and oil content (13.55).
-CMS-108A For days to 50% flowering (1.438), plant height ( 14.916), seed yield / plant (3.593) and Volume weight (3.113) exhibiting significant GCA effects in desirable direction, similarity good general combining ability of line CMS-207A found for seed yield / plant (3.199).
+None of the parental lines was found to be a good combiner for all the traits studied..
+General combining ability effects help to pin point the good parent.
+Perusal of GCA effects of ten parents (4 CMS lines and 6 testers) for 10 characters reveals that the CMS-249A was found to be good general combiner for head diameter (0.684) and oil content (13.55), CMS-108A for days to 50% flowering (1.438), plant height ( 14.916), seed yield / plant (3.593) and volume weight (3.113) exhibiting significant GCA effects in desirable direction.
+SimilarlyCMS-207A showed good general combining ability for seed yield / plant (3.199).

-Among the male IB-22R was found good general combiner Seed yield / plant (2.548) and oil content (0.298).
-EC-198075 was good general combiner for 100 seed weight (0.326), (Table 3).
-EC-601957 was found good general combiner for Plant Height (-4.083).
-The male parent viz., EC-178178 registered good general combining ability for Oil content (0.589), GP-6-116 for Seed yield / plant (6.714), 100 Seed Weight (0.336) and volume weight (4.426).
-The present results thus suggest that the parents viz., GP-6-116R, IB-22 and EC-178178R possessed high concentration of favourable genes for the respective traits and may be utilized in crossing programme to develop the varieties/hybrids containing majority of desirable characteristics in sunflower.
+Among the male parents, IB-22R was found to be a good general combiner for seed yield / plant (2.548) and oil content (0.298).
+EC-198075 was good general combiner for 100 seed weight (0.326) (Table 3).
+EC-601957 was found to be a good general combiner for plant height (-4.083).
+The male parent EC-178178 registered good general combining ability for oil content (0.589) while GP-6-116 was a good general combiner for seed yield / plant (6.714), 100 seed weight (0.336) and volume weight (4.426).
+The present results thus suggest that the parents viz., GP-6-116R, IB-22 and EC-178178R possessed high concentration of favourable genes for the respective traits and may be utilized in crossing programme to develop the varieties/hybrids with desirable characteristics in sunflower.
 All these lines and testers can be exploited for development of better hybrids and also in conventional breeding programme.
-Such type of good general combiner for economic trait in sunflower was reported by Patil et al., (2012), and Qumar et al., (2015).
+Such type of good general combiner for economic traits in sunflower was reported by Patil et al., (2012), and Qumar et al., (2015).

 In sunflower negative SCA effects are considered to be desirable for days to 50% flowering, days to maturity, plant height and hull content.
-Among` 24 crosses, one hybrid for days to maturity, two crosses for plant height and one hybrid for hull content registered high negative significant SCA effects.
-Similarly positive and significant SCA effects were recorded by one hybrids for head diameter, 7 hybrids for 100 seed weight, 3 crosses for oil content (%), 9 hybrids for seed yield per plant and 2 hybrids for volume weight (g/100 ml) (Table 4).
+Among 24 crosses, one hybrid for days to maturity, two hybrids for plant height and one hybrid for hull content registered high negative significant SCA effects.
+Similarly positive and significant SCA effects were recorded by one hybrid for head diameter, seven hybrids for 100 seed weight, three hybridsfor oil content (%), nine hybrids for seed yield per plant and two hybrids for volume weight (g/100 ml) (Table 4).